 10 Insider Tips for Visiting Yellowstone [Infographic]

 Yellowstone, America’s first national park is big — 2.2 million-acres big.
 In addition to its size, Yellowstone divides into distinctly different regions and habitats that include geysers, fumaroles, and other geothermal features plus a canyon, a lake, and a series of limestone terraces as well as an abundance of roaming wildlife.
 With such vastness and variety, the park can be overwhelming.
 When you visit Yellowstone National Park, follow these insider tips to make the most of your vacation.

 1. See Old Faithful in the early morning or in the evening

 2. Visit Yellowstone Lake in the afternoon

-While the day visitors view Old Faithful and the surrounding area, head to 136-square-mile Yellowstone Lake, the largest in the park.
-Consider signing up for a guided boat tour or rent a boat on your own.
+While the day visitors view Old Faithful and the surrounding area in the afternoon, head to 136-square-mile Yellowstone Lake, the largest in the park (and the largest high elevation lake in North America).
+Go beyond the shoreline consider signing up for a guided boat tour or rent a boat on your own.

 3. Take a hike

+Most of the park actually can’t be seen from the road-98% is off the beaten path.
 Seeing Yellowstone shouldn’t be limited to marveling at wonders through your car window.
 One of the best ways to see Yellowstone is to hit the trails.
 Walking even a ½ mile on a boardwalk or trail offers you a more complete sense of Yellowstone’s features and landscape.
+So dust off your hiking shoes, park the car, and see the wonders of Yellowstone that lie beyond your car window.

 4. Look for wildlife at the right times